EMMAoware/Business-analysis-project/README.md

 Note: Although the graphs were generated with Tableau, these are screenshots from the powerpoint presentation.

 1. Two-year forecast of game sales

 ![Tableau_visuals_3](Tableau_visuals_3.jpg)

-2. Interactive dashboard generated with year as the filter
+2. Interactive dashboard generated with year as the filter in Tableau

 ![Tableau_Visuals_1](Tableau_Visuals_1.jpg)